 - why crawfish etouffee is even better the next day

-- and finally, a mouthwatering, flavor explosion etouffee recipe
+- and finally, a mouthwatering, flavorful etouffee recipe

 Let’s get started with this Cajun Louisiana Style Crawfish Etouffee Recipe.

-A few fun facts about the crawfish craze
+A few fun facts about crawfish here in Louisiana

 We have a large Mudbug festival that thousands of people attend.
 An actual festival where everyone celebrates the little crawfish mudbug.
 It is actually one of the largest festivals attended in north Louisiana.